etirouthier/keras_dna/README.md

 ## Description:

-Keras_dna is an API that help quick experimentation of application of deep learning to genomics.
-It anables to quickly feed a keras model with genomic data without the need of laborious file convertion and storing tremendous amount of converted data.
+Keras_dna is an API that help quick experimentation for applying deep learning to genomics.
+It enables to quickly feed a keras model (tensorflow) with genomic data without the need of laborious file convertion and storing tremendous amount of converted data.
 It reads the most commun bioinformatics file types and create a generator adapted to a keras model.

 Use Keras_dna if you need a library that: